Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: The QSS scheme based on the hypercycle access structure containing three hyperedges

-The model belongs to a mixture network structure that is made up of classical and quantum structures.
+The model belongs to a mixture network structure that is made up of classical and quantum structures, where this quantum structure refers to the $p$- dimensional Hilbert space.
 In this model, $P=\bigcup^6_{i=1}A_i$, where each $A_i$ is derived from the access structure $\varGamma_9$.
-We assume that each participant in $P$ can make quantum states corresponding to the unbiased basis from the part D of the seciton I, operate these quantum states by unitary transform, and has the capability to measure the state of particles.
+We assume that each participant from the set $P$ can make quantum states corresponding to the mutually unbiased bases in the Hilbert spaces \cite{ref26}, operate these quantum states by unitary transform \cite{ref13}, and has the capability to measure the state of particles.
 Furthermore, we assume that the system key $K_j^{(0,i)}$ between Alice and each participant $P_j^{(i)}$, and the initial key $K^{(i,j)}$ between the sets $A_i$ and $A_j$ have been established using the BB84 protocol.
 We assumed that $K^{(i,j)}$ is owned by each participant from the sets $A_i$ and $A_j$, and it is important to stress that $K_j^{(0,i)}$ and $K^{(i,j)}$ are absolutely secure as system keys.

-Since this paper primarily focuses on the relationship between the information rate in classical secret sharing and the efficiency of quantum secret sharing built upon it, the model adopted here is a most fundamental one—assuming all participants are honest, with Eve being the only external attacker.
-We adopt the default setting where, during the share distribution phase, the sender transmits to each receiver an information quantum state sequence containing a total of $n_I$ particles and a corresponding decoy-state sequence with $n_E$ particles for detecting Eve's eavesdropping, here $n_E\ll p$, and $n_I\ll p$.
-Furthermore, the model assumes that the recipient has successfully received the sender's information accurately when the measurement results of all $n_I$ quantum states are identical.
+Since this paper primarily focuses on the relationship between the OIR in PCSS scheme and the efficiency of PQSS scheme corresponding to this PCSS scheme, the model adopted here is a most fundamental one, i.e. we assume that all participants are honest, and Eve is the only external attacker.
+We adopt the default setting that the recipient has successfully received the sender's information accurately when the measurement results of all quantum states are same, where the sender transmits to each receiver information quantum states with a total of $n_I$ particles and a corresponding decoy-states with $n_E$ particles for detecting Eve's eavesdropping during the share distribution phase,here $n_E \ll p$, and $n_I \ll p$.

-The Hash function is used in this paper as a polynomial hash \cite{ref51}.
+The Hash function is used in this paper as a polynomial hash \cite{ref27}.
 Specifically, we make $PH=\{H_x:F^2_p\rightarrow F_p,|x\in F_p\}$, where $H_x(y)=y_1+y_2x$, $y=(y_1, y_2)\in F_p^2$.
 It is well known that $PH$ is almost universal in $\frac{2}{p}$.